Does Home Warranty Cover Water Heaters? Replacement & Coverage Guide

 What Home Warranties Won't Cover

 Home warranties are notorious for their exclusion lists.
-Here are the most common reasons a water heater claim gets denied:
+According to consumer-protection reporting, the two most frequent reasons claims are rejected in the home warranty sector are pre-existing conditions and lack-of-maintenance exclusions.
+Here are the most common reasons a water heater claim gets denied in 2026:

-• Sediment buildup — If your tank hasn't been flushed regularly, mineral deposits can cause damage that providers classify as a maintenance failure, not normal wear
+• Sediment buildup and scale - If your tank hasn't been flushed regularly, mineral deposits can cause damage classified as a maintenance failure.
+For tankless units, this is especially common with hard-water scale on the heat exchanger

 • Rust and corrosion from neglect - A tank that rusts due to skipped anode rod replacements may not be covered

-• Improper installation — Units installed by unlicensed contractors are typically excluded
+• Improper installation - Units installed by unlicensed contractors or without proper venting, gas line sizing, or TPR discharge piping are typically excluded

 • Pre-existing conditions - Any issue that existed before your policy's start date will be denied